 If your loan is more than a year or two old, then it’s quite likely that your interest rate isn’t competitive.

 Can I release equity to buy another property?

 No, you aren’t able to refinance your SMSF loan and increase the size of the loan to buy another property, even if this property will also be in your SMSF.

 Can I release equity as a business loan?

 No, you can’t borrow for your business using a property in your SMSF as security.

-The value of the property in your SMSF will contribute to your asset position and, therefore, help you to get your business loan approved but the equity in it cannot be accessed.
+The value of the property in your SMSF will contribute to your asset position and, therefore, help you to get your business loan approved, but the equity in it can’t be accessed.

 Why are the banks so conservative?

 Banks are more conservative when lending to an SMSF because: